lalitm14/BhagwatGitaAssistant_1/doc/README.md

-"# Documentation and Architecture Papers"
+"# Documentation and Architecture Papers" is still work-in-progress